“It’s a big bad scary world out there!” Are you sure North America?

 Sure, I've heard a couple of stories of people getting mugged here in Rio (most cases I've heard have been American tourists who have been very naïve about walking around a poor part of town almost bragging about their wealth in accessories they flaunt; something they'd be unlikely to do in poor districts of American cities), but these add up to a lot less stories compared to how many I've heard of tourists getting mugged in New York City.

-In a few weeks I’m moving to Egypt, and I’ve been very regularly getting people asking me if I’m scared to go, as there are protests in particular parts of Cairo.
-These aren’t protests against foreigners, attacks on random people in random places or anything of the sort.
+When preparing to move to Egypt, and it was a pretty regular thing for people to ask me if I was scared to go, as were protests in particular parts of Cairo at the time.
+These aren't protests against foreigners, attacks on random people in random places or anything of the sort.
 They are protests in particular parts of cities, aimed at dissatisfaction with the government, and its policies (more complicated than that, but definitely not directed at foreigners like me).
-If I see anything dangerous looking, I’ll walk the other way.
+If I see anything dangerous looking, I'll walk the other way.

-So no, I’m not scared.
-I’m watching the news and will see how things develop as Egypt tries to find its place in the world.
-I definitely plan to be cautious, but I have to be cautious and street-smart no matter where I go.
-If things take a turn for the worst, I’ll re-evaluate my travel plans, but as long as I keep my wits about me, I see this more as an interesting time to visit the country, while it’s in such flux, and there are such discussions about its future.
-It’s not a warzone.
+So no, I wasn't scared.
+I watched the news and kept note to see how things developed as Egypt tries to find its place in the world.
+I planned to be cautious, but I have to be cautious and street-smart no matter where I go.
+If things take a turn for the worst, I'll re-evaluate my travel plans, but as long as I keep my wits about me, I saw this more as an interesting time to visit the country, while it's in such flux, and there are such discussions about its future.
+It's not a warzone.